Drawn Together: Home releases

 The first season of Drawn Together was released on DVD by Paramount Home Entertainment on October 4, 2005.
 Its release was timed to coincide to be the same month as the premiere of Season Two on television on October 19, 2005.
 The set includes all seven aired first-season episodes.
 (By the time the release was finalized, it had been determined that the unaired "Terms of Endearment" would air during Season Two, so it was left off the set and eventually released as part of the Season Two set.)
 The profanity and nudity are intact and uncensored.
 Some shows also contain additional lines and scenes.
 Special features include audio commentary on select episodes by creators Dave Jeser and Matt Silverstein along with assorted cast and crew members, in addition to deleted scenes and karaoke/sing-along versions of the show's songs.

 The set has a game called the Censored/Uncensored game: A line is given, and the viewer must decide if the line aired on television as given (uncensored), or if it had to be altered significantly or deleted (censored).
 Some of the censored lines appear intact in the extended DVD version of the episode.
 Getting at least 11 of the 19 questions correct unlocks a hidden feature, a prank phone call by Jeser and Silverstein to their agent regarding the royalties they are to receive for the DVD audio commentaries.

 The song "Time of My Life" from "Dirty Pranking No. 2" had to be left off the first season DVD because of copyright concerns.
 The show mocked the situation in the lyrics of the replacement music.

 Season Two Uncensored was released on September 25, 2007.
 Like the Season One set, the set features audio commentaries by Jeser and Silverstein along with assorted cast and crew members, as well as karaoke/singalong versions of the show's songs.
 The set also contains, in the words of the box art, "potentially annoying" commentary on the commentary for "Terms of Endearment".
 The behind-the-scenes interviews in the set are the same ones that appear on Comedy Central's website, which feature each of the voice actors talking about his or her character, along with a separate interview with creators Jeser and Silverstein.
 Tara Strong does two separate interviews, one for each of her characters (Princess Clara and Toot Braunstein).

 The set includes the controversial horse shot from "Terms of Endearment", which was not allowed to air on television.

 Season Three Uncensored was released on May 13, 2008.

 The censored broadcast cuts of the episodes have never been made available on DVD or any other physical media, but they are available on Amazon.com's streaming service, with the original music.

 Broadcast

-In Indonesia, Aired on Nickelodeon Yay!
-(Formerly Kidszone) in 2005.
+The show aired on Comedy Central for three seasons from October 27, 2004 to November 14, 2007.